Criticism of TV Globo: Report on women in the Arab world

 On 29 June 2014, Rede Globo's Fantástico program aired a story entitled "Women are seen as the property of men in Lebanon".
 The story was about violence against women in Arab countries, particularly in Lebanon.
 This was controversial in the Arab commuinity. members of the Arab community wrote letters of protest to Rede Globo.

 The Federation of American-Arabs wrote, "It is imperative to address this problem, which acquires dramatic contours worldwide.
 But it is our duty to draw attention to the fact that, depending on how the information is conveyed, it completely distorts facts and contributes greatly to create prejudice, stereotypes, and negative social representations of an entire country, for example".

 On 9 July 2014, members of São Paulo's Arab and Lebanese community gathered outside the headquarters of Rede Globo and held a protest against the report.
 The protesters demanded the right of reply and a retraction by Rede Globo.

 Report on international student exchange program

 In 2015, Rede Globo broadcast a story about the government funded Ciência sem Fronteiras international scholarship program.
 The story was about a medical student, Amanda Oliveira whose scholarship payment was delayed necessitating her return to Brazil from her placement abroad.
 Oliveira disagreed with this version of events.

 Tiradentes

 In November 1997, Rede Globo's competitor, Folha Group, published an article by Mariana Scalzo who reported that Rede Globo violated historical conservation standards of the Igreja Matriz de Santo Antônio church in the city of Tiradentes.
 Rede Globo was filming Hilda Furacão, a mini-series.
 Elvio Garcia, the mayor of Tiradentes had authorized the filming.

+Upfront 2026

+During the Upfront 2026 event, which brings together the advertising market to present the attractions for the coming year, held on October 13, 2025, the broadcaster was accused of ridiculing and attacking its main competitors with mocking comments, targeting Band and HBO Max.
+In the case of the former, journalist William Bonner had made a kind of joke regarding the Formula 1 broadcasts between 2021 and 2025 on the São Paulo-based channel.
+Em outro momento, a chef Renata Vanzetto chegou a comparar os índices de audiência do Chef de Alto Nível com o MasterChef Brasil, alegando que o primeiro teve mais IBOPE e repercussão que o segundo.

+Regarding the second point, comedian Fábio Porchat and presenter Sabrina Sato compared the number of views of "Beleza Fatal" with those of "Vale Tudo (2025)", in addition to calling the character Lola, from the aforementioned soap opera, "Bebel from Shopee," a clear reference to some products of dubious origin on the e-commerce site and also to the character played by Camila Pitanga in the 2007 soap opera "Paraíso Tropical," even though Pitanga also played the main villain in the Warner Bros.
+Discovery soap opera.